pauloantonio-git/wehostvoip-docs/docs/plivo_trunk.md

 ![image](https://user-images.githubusercontent.com/4958202/230957225-dfc2e7ca-d717-416c-b415-fe0c647c7500.png)

-Add the first gateway as the FQDN provided by PLIVO.
+Add the gateway as the FQDN provided by PLIVO.

-**There is an important trick here**

-Add a second gateway using the address **18.214.109.129**, this is an alias to all PLIVO address ranges.
-It will authorize inbound calls from PLIVO.
-Usually for normal trunks you could have simply added the SIP trunk gateways, but in this cases there are entire ranges of addresses.

 ## 3.2 Add the Caller ID, I highly recommend you to assigna a number on PLIVO and use here its Caller_ID.